muralivnv/machine_learning/README.md

 # machine_learning
-Repo to learn and try out things related to MachineLearning
+Repo to learn and try out new things in machine learning